 1. Cover the Basics of Your Thai Food Niche.
 Research what others in your niche are already doing and what the trends are.
 Cover all the basics!
 Ensure you have everything covered that all the other top blogs have covered.
 If not, get to work.
 If you’re going to compete, you can’t do it with gaps in the body of knowledge about your topic.

 2. New Information.
 Once you have the basics covered, you need to add something new to your niche.
 Maybe it’s new food.
 Do you have any new recipes nobody else has?
 Do you have any ideas for swapping or adding ingredients to known dishes that nobody else has done?
 Time to experiment and make some of your own food creations.

-There is nothing better to distinguish yourself from the rest than by creating new ideas which people can use to eat healthier and happier!
+There is nothing better to distinguish yourself from the rest than by creating new ideas that people can use to eat healthier and happier!
 Or, go fatty.
 Fattier.
 Is that a word?
 Do whatever you can to make your food stand out against all the fluff – all the competitors that are trying their best to become the next $10K per month food blog.